resheku/my-awesome/README.md

 - [briefercloud/briefer](https://github.com/briefercloud/briefer) - Dashboards and notebooks in a single place.
 Create powerful and flexible dashboards using code, or build beautiful Notion-like notebooks and share them with your team.
 - [caprover/caprover](https://github.com/caprover/caprover) - Scalable PaaS (automated Docker+nginx) - aka Heroku on Steroids
 - [chartist-js/chartist](https://github.com/chartist-js/chartist) - Simple responsive charts
 - [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
-Build and run custom agents across your IDE, terminal, and CI
+Open-source CLI that can be used in TUI mode as a coding agent or Headless mode to run background agents
 - [cypress-io/cypress](https://github.com/cypress-io/cypress) - Fast, easy and reliable testing for anything that runs in a browser.
 - [directus/directus](https://github.com/directus/directus) - The flexible backend for all your projects 🐰 Turn your DB into a headless CMS, admin panels, or apps with a custom UI, instant APIs, auth & more.
 - [envkey/envkey](https://github.com/envkey/envkey) - Simple, end-to-end encrypted configuration and secrets management
 - [facebook/docusaurus](https://github.com/facebook/docusaurus) - Easy to maintain open source documentation websites.
 - [foambubble/foam](https://github.com/foambubble/foam) - A personal knowledge management and sharing system for VSCode
-- [fosrl/pangolin](https://github.com/fosrl/pangolin) - Identity-Aware Tunneled Reverse Proxy Server with Dashboard UI
+- [fosrl/pangolin](https://github.com/fosrl/pangolin) - Identity-based, multi-site remote access platform using WireGuard®
 - [geoffreylitt/wildcard](https://github.com/geoffreylitt/wildcard) - A browser extension for customizing web apps with a spreadsheet view
 - [gitpod-io/gitpod](https://github.com/gitpod-io/gitpod) - The developer platform for on-demand cloud development environments to create software faster and more securely.
 - [gothinkster/realworld](https://github.com/gothinkster/realworld) - "The mother of all demo apps" — Exemplary fullstack Medium.com clone powered by React, Angular, Node, Django, and many more